KINGDOM OF CAMBODIA

 The capital city of the Kingdom of Cambodia.
-The city is located on the banks of 3 rivers Tonle Sap-Mekong and Bassac Rivers.
-The 4 major highlights in the city are the National Museum of Cambodia, The royal Palace and the Silver Pagoda.
+The city is located on the banks of 3 rivers, Tonle Sap, Mekong and Bassac Rivers.
+The 4 major highlights in the city are the National Museum of Cambodia, the royal Palace and the Silver Pagoda.
 The Tuol Sleng Genocide Museum is a must do but very confronting.
-This site is a former secondary school which was rebuild into a security prison in 1975 named S-21.
+This site is a former secondary school which was rebuilt into a security prison in 1975 named S-21.
 No one knows the real number of prisoners, but figures are more than 20000.
-It was one of more than 150 torture centres in Cambodia build/operated by the Khmer Rouge.
+It was one of more than 150 torture centres in Cambodia built/operated by the Khmer Rouge.

 THE KILLING FIELDS